 The “act of God” defense is the least utilized defense.
 An act of God is defined as a natural occurrence, such as catastrophic weather, that took place without any human intervention.
 The idea behind the defense is that humans shouldn’t be held responsible for events beyond their control.
 An insurance company may try to utilize rain, fog, or smoke caused by wildfires as “acts of God”.
 However, a good car accident attorney can easily fight this defense.

-How Long After An Accident Can I File A Case?
+How Long After A Fort Worth Car Accident Can I File A Case?

 Every state in the country has a statute of limitations.
 These statutes define the period of time for which certain legal actions can be taken.
 In the state of Texas, the statute of limitations for a personal injury claim is two years.
 This means that you have up to two years from the date of your car accident to file a claim.

-Could You Sue An Insurance Company Without A Lawyer?
+Could You Sue An Insurance Company Without A Car Accident Lawyer?

 There are several pitfalls that may destroy your claim.
 You may not properly value what your claim is worth, you may fail to provide proper documentation, or you may give a recorded statement that could be used against you.
 It’s imperative to obtain legal representation in order to receive proper compensation.

-If you retain an auto accident attorney right away to represent you, you can be sure that you will be treated fairly.
+If you retain a Fort Worth car accident attorney right away to represent you, you can be sure that you will be treated fairly.
 The best possible thing you can do is get professional medical and legal help after your crash.
 The right legal team can prevent, or at least minimize, a crash from having a lasting, devastating impact on your life.
 Here’s a review from one of our recent clients, Janice:

 Find a legal team that you can trust, that will work hard for you, that will be responsive to you, and that will only ask to be paid if they win for you.
 If you or a loved one has been injured in a car wreck, we can help.
 Our goal is to ensure you are treated fairly and to get your life back on track.
-Contact us today by calling (817) 784-2000 or filling out a contact form to schedule a free consultation.
+Contact us today or fill out a contact form to schedule a free consultation.